Certificate for Emerging Leaders in Manufacturing

 High potential employees moving into a supervisory/management role and managers with less than five years of management experience.

 - Program format – series of 10 sessions, each lasting one day, 9 a.m. to 12 p.m.

 - Location – OSU-Tulsa, 700 North Greenwood Avenue, Tulsa, OK 74106.
 Specific room locations will be noted upon registration.

 - Price – $250 per session per person or a discounted fee of $2,000 for all 10 sessions per person (20% discount).
 For 3 or more attendees from the same company registered for all 10 sessions, $1,800 per person (28% discount).
 Fee includes assessments, case studies, instruction, materials, and refreshments each day.

-- Certificate – Participants will earn an Emerging Leader in Manufacturing Certificate after completion of the 8 sessions.
-This certificate is worth up to 2.4 CEU’s (24 hours) or 2.8 CPE credits.
-Individual sessions are worth .3 CEU’s or 3.6 CPE credits.
+- Certificate – Participants will earn an Emerging Leader in Manufacturing Certificate after completion of 8 of the 10 sessions.

 - Cancellation Policy – If a participant would like to cancel her/his registration less than 10 days prior to the conference, you are welcome to send a substitute.
 All guarantees have been submitted to the hotel, so refunds are not attainable.
 A refund is available given notification no later than 11 days prior to the conference.
 If you are transferring your registration to a colleague, please contact the OSU Center for Executive and Professional Development at 405-744-5208 or email@example.com